kumargauravb/LendingClubcasestudy/README.md

 # Lending Club Case Study
 > This study will help in analyzing how real business problems are solved using Exploratory Data Analysis(EDA).
-It will also help in understanding risk analytics in banking and financial services and understanding how data is used to minimise the risk of losing money while lending to customers.
+It will also help in understanding risk analytics in banking and financial services and understanding how data is used to minimize the risk of losing money while lending to customers.

 ## Table of Contents